Search Tips

 RULE 6.8 QUESTIONING BY JURY

 In a civil case, the trial court may allow a juror to submit a question to be asked of a witness.
 The question must be in writing and delivered to the judge through appropriate court personnel.
-Upon receipt of a question, the court shall review with counsel on the record but outside the hearing of the jury, the propriety of submitting the question to the witness.
-If the court deems it appropriate, the court shall then ask the question.
-The parties shall have an opportunity to examine matters touched upon by any juror question submitted to a witness, subject to the North Dakota Rules of Evidence.
-If the question is not asked, the court shall tell the jury the law prevented the question from being asked.
+Upon receipt of a question, the court must review with counsel on the record but outside the hearing of the jury, the propriety of submitting the question to the witness.
+If the court considers it appropriate, the court will then ask the question.
+The parties must have an opportunity to examine matters touched upon by any juror question submitted to a witness, subject to the North Dakota Rules of Evidence.
+If the question is not asked, the court must tell the jury the law prevented the question from being asked.